-Income Summary is a temporary account in which all the closing entries of revenue and expenses accounts are netted at the end of the accounting period and the resulting balance is considered as profit or loss.
-If the net balance of income summary is credit balance, it means the company has made a profit for that year or if the net balance is a debit balance, it means the company has made a loss for that year.
+Income Summary is a temporary account in which all the closing entries of revenue and expenses accounts are netted at the end of the accounting period, and the resulting balance is considered as profit or loss.
+If the net balance of income summary is a credit balance, it means the company has made a profit for that year, or if the net balance is a debit balance, it means the company has made a loss for that year.

-It is a summary of income and expenses arises from operating and non-operating activity, therefore, it is also called revenue & expense summary.
+It is a summary of income and expenses arising from operating and non-operating activity; therefore, it is also called revenue & expense summary.

 How to Prepare Income Summary?

 Step 1 – Closing of Revenue Accounts

 Revenue accounts always have credit balances; at the end of the accounting periodThe End Of The Accounting PeriodAccounting Period refers to the period in which all financial transactions are recorded and financial statements are prepared.
 This might be quarterly, semi-annually, or annually, depending on the period for which you want to create the financial statements to be presented to investors so that they can track and compare the company's overall performance., all the revenue accounts will be closed by transferring the credit balance to income summary.
 This will be done by debiting the revenue accounts and crediting the income summary account.
 After passing this entry, all revenue accountsRevenue AccountsRevenue accounts are those that report the business's income and thus have credit balances.
 Revenue from sales, revenue from rental income, revenue from interest income, are it's common examples. will become zero.

 Step 2 – Closing of Expense Accounts